Search techniques

 Combining search terms using AND

 When two search terms are combined with AND, you will only get hits for literature in which both terms are used in the reference.
-Combinations with AND targets the search, and limits the number of hits.
+Combinations with AND target the search, and limit the number of hits.

 Example: A search for Diabetes AND “Quality of life” only results in literature in which both the terms diabetes and quality of life are used.